 Improving Your Hiking Pace

-The same applies to hiking.
+The same advice applies to hiking.
 The more even you can keep your pace, the better you’ll do overall.
 Start out slowly.

 Bonus: you’ll be less prone to injuries.

-Another trick I learned from running uphill — when heading uphill, maintain effort, not speed.
+Another trick I learned from running uphill — maintain effort, not speed.
 This means slowing down and taking shorter steps.
 If you notice your breathing change, you might be pushing too hard.
 Slow down a little.
 Shorten your stride.
 Especially in winter, for safety reasons, it’s important to not break a sweat.